-Fish have organs called gills, which allow them to breathe underwater.
-Fish are streamlined animals with fins to propel them through the water.
+Fish are aquatic animals with organs called gills that allow them to breathe underwater.
+Fish are streamlined, and have fins to propel them through the water.
 There are two main types of fish: cartilaginous and bony fish.

 The skeletons of cartilaginous fish are made of a substance called cartilage, which is more flexible than bone.
 Sharks, rays and skates are all cartilaginous fish.

-Bony fish, such as cod, are fish with skeletons made of bone.
+Bony fish such as cod have skeletons that are made of bone.
 There are more species of bony fish than any other type of vertebrate.
 (A vertebrate is an animal with a backbone).